Explore the Andes on a trek to Machu Picchu, Peru

 Welcome to Cuzco, Peru

 Upon your arrival to Cuzco, you will be greeted by your guide and escorted to your hotel located in the heart of Cuzco.
 Today is your day to rest from travel and begin the acclimatization process.
-In the evening, feast on a traditional Peruvian dinner in the Cuzco Square and get to know your fellow travelers for the week.
+In the evening, feast on a traditional Peruvian dinner in the Cuzco Square (not included) and get to know your fellow travelers for the week.

 Your time spent today and tomorrow is strategically planned to give your body adequate time to acclimate to the high altitude.
 The two days spent in Cuzco at over 10,000 feet will help make your experience on the trek enjoyable and free of problems related to altitude.

 Explore Cuzco and Sacred Valley

 Explore Cuzco and the surrounding region today with a guided tour.

 Cuzco is an architecturally-rich city, perched high in the Andes at 11,000 feet.
 For centuries, Cuzco was the center and capital of the Inca Empire.
 Even today, you can witness the historical significance through the Inca stonework throughout the streets and buildings.
 Explore the city and it's sites, notably the Plaza de Armas, the Santo Domingo Church, and the imposing hilltop ruins of the monolithic Sacsayhuaman fortress.